mattwalmsley/financial-modelling/quantitative/documentation/mathematics/statistics.md

 - Fundamentally, financial entities are looking to profit from changes in asset values whilst minimising the risk of loss.
 - **Time series** is the main form of financial data, with a time-dependent variable $V$ representing an asset's value at a time $t$.
 $$V(t_{1}), V(t_{2}), ...,V(t_{n-1}), V(t_{n})$$
-- The unit of time can vary from milliseconds to years, but should be consistent when working with a time series dataset.
+- The unit of time can vary from miliseconds to years, but should be consistent when working with a time series dataset.
 - For the purpose of financial analysis, **asset returns** are more useful than outright asset values/prices.
 - **Gross rate of return** $r(t)$ represents the *percentage change* between two prices at times $t$ and $t-1$, and is calculated by $r(t) = \frac{P(t) - P(t-1)}{P(t-1)}$.
   - In other words, the gross rate of return is a measure of the *relative return* as a fraction of the value at $t-1$ realized on the asset from $t-1$ to $t$.
 - Many financial time series, in particular returns, can be assumed to be stationary.

-### Key Concepts
+### Financial Statistics Concepts

 #### Stationary